Soft skills

-Soft skills, also known as power skills, common skills, essential skills, or core skills, are psychosocial skills generally applicable to all professions.
-These include critical thinking, problem solving, public speaking, professional writing, teamwork, digital literacy, leadership, professional attitude, work ethic, career management and intercultural fluency.
+Soft skills, also known as power skills, common skills, essential skills, or core skills, are psychosocial skills that are generally applicable to all professions.
+These skills include critical thinking, problem solving, collaboration, public speaking, professional writing, teamwork, digital literacy, leadership, strategic vision, creativity, open-mindedness, professional attitude, adaptability, work ethic, career management, and intercultural fluency.

-Soft skills are in contrast to hard skills, also called technical skills, which are specific to individual professions or occupations.
+Soft skills are distinguished from hard skills, otherwise referred to as technical skills, which are specific to individual professions or occupations.

 The word "skill" highlights the practical function.
-The term alone has a broad meaning, and describes a particular ability to complete tasks ranging from easier ones like learning how to kick a ball to harder ones like learning to be creative.
-In this specific instance, the word "skill" has to be interpreted as the ability to master hardly controlled actions.
+The term is broad in its applications and scope, however, it generally encompasses a wide range of abilities, from rudimentary tasks such as kicking a ball to more complex activities such as learning to be creative.
+In this specific instance, the word "skill" is interpreted as the ability to master actions that are difficult to control.

 History

 The term "soft skills" was coined by the U.S. Army in the late 1960s.
 It refers to any skill that does not employ the use of machinery.
 The military realized that many important activities were included within this category, and in fact, the social skills necessary to lead groups, motivate soldiers, and win wars were encompassed by skills they had not yet catalogued or fully studied.